marcb1387/reports/README.md

 # Rocket Report

-Used to show where Team rocket leaders are located
+Used to show where Team rocket leaders are located, Top Link to Counters guide for each leader as well.

 Example report